MrRustenLine/ASPDotNetCoreWebAPI/README.md

 Delete the specified user.

-### Unit testing should be included.
+### 2. Unit testing should be included.

 Code coverage is not that important.
 This is just to demonstrate an understanding of unit testing an application with a DB dependency.

-### Use any database, including InMemory database.
+### 3. Use any database, including InMemory database.

-### Use any ORM, but EFCore code first would be preferred.
+### 4. Use any ORM, but EFCore code first would be preferred.

 ## Nice to have:

-### Show a clear separation between controller and business logic.
+### a.
+Show a clear separation between controller and business logic.

-### Demonstrate understanding domain-driven design.
+### b.
+Domain-driven design.

-### GET /api/users can be sorted/filtered by any columns using a generic way.
+### c.
+GET /api/users can be sorted/filtered by any columns using a generic way.